YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/README.md

 # HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction

-If you find this repository can help your research work, please cite the following paper:
+If you find this repository help your research, please cite our following paper:

 Linyi Yang, Tin Lok James Ng, Barry Smyth, Ruihai Dong.
 HTML: Hierarchical Transformer-based Multi-task Learning for Volatility Prediction.
 Proceedings of the The Web Conference 2020.